 We run a series of competitions and hackathons in partnership with different external organisations throughout the year, including: The Mayor’s Entrepreneur Competition, CreativeHack and Engineers in Business.

 Internships and consultancy

 We also offer students and graduates opportunities to intern or work on consulting projects with local SMEs (small and medium enterprises) and start-ups.
-Internships with small companies allow graduates to see what it really takes to run a business and make an impact in a small team.
+Internships with small companies allow you to see what it really takes to run a business and make an impact in a small team.
 Consultancy projects apply students’ academic knowledge in real-world scenarios and help solve real issues facing businesses.

 Intellectual property support and workshops

 Whether it’s an idea, a design or a product, Intellectual Property (IP) is a valuable asset that can be licensed or sold to generate income.
-We offer 1-2-1 guidance, support and a series of workshops to help students get to grips with what IP is and how it can work for them.
+We offer one-to-one guidance, support and a series of workshops to help students get to grips with what IP is and how it can work for them.

 For more information on any of our services, please contact: